-If you live in Romeoville, or the surrounding areas of Bolingbrook, Plainfield, Lockport or Lemont, our representatives will be happy to help, offer you a free quote and answer any questions you may have surrounding our insurance packages.
+If you live in Romeoville, or the surrounding areas of Bolingbrook, Plainfield, Lockport or Lemont, our representatives will be happy to help.
+We can offer you a free quote and answer any questions you may have surrounding our insurance packages.
 Having served the community for over 50 years, our customers trust us to provide excellent coverage and top quality customer service.

 Romeoville at a Glance